Sex/Pregnancy In Employment

 At the request of the Washington State Legislature under Senate Bill 6471, the Washington State Human Rights Commission convened a workgroup to create a Model Sexual Harassment Policy and Complaint Procedure, Model Sexual Harassment Investigation Procedures, and Best Practices.

-These documents are below, and are available for use by all employers in the State of Washington.
+These documents are available on our Publications page (link below).
 They can also be utilized as reference materials for employees or any other interested person.

 An Introduction to the Model Sexual Harassment Policy and Model Sexual Harassment Investigation Procedures, and Best Practices.